eslager/TGIS504_Wi22/Lab1_Mapbox-instructions.md

 The basic steps for adding a map to a web page are very similar between Leaflet and Mapbox:

-1. Include links to the Mapbox libraries in the <head> of your HTML file;
+1. Include links to the Mapbox libraries in the `<head>` of your HTML file;

-2. Create a <div> to hold your map, and set some basic style parameters for it;
+2. Create a `<div>` to hold your map, and set some basic style parameters for it;
 3. Use the methods built into the Mapbox JS library to initialized the map, add basemap tiles, and set the initial center and zoom.

-Begin by adding the following links to the Mapbox libraries in your HTML <head>.
+Begin by adding the following links to the Mapbox libraries in your HTML `<head>`.
 Note we are using a CDN, as usual, to host the libraries:

 ```html
 <script src='https://api.mapbox.com/mapbox-gl-js/v2.6.1/mapbox-gl.js'></script>
 <link href='https://api.mapbox.com/mapbox-gl-js/v2.6.1/mapbox-gl.css' rel='stylesheet' />
 ```

-While you're at it, add links to your own CSS stylesheet.
+While you're at it, add a link to your own CSS stylesheet.
 Next, complete the following:

-* in the body of your HTML file, create a <div> element with `id` set to 'map'
+* in the body of your HTML file, create a `<div>` element with `id` set to 'map'
-* still in the HTML body, add a link to your JS file below where you declare the map <div>
+* still in the HTML body, add a link to your JS file below where you declare the map `<div>`
 * in your CSS stylesheet, set the dimensions of your `map` div to `width: auto;` and `height: 98vh` (consult CSS reference documentation if you've forgotten the id selector or other CSS syntax over Winter break!)
 * In your JS file, include the following: